raymond-young/Slack-Bot/README.md

 Relies on webhooks for the messages to appear in Slack.

 # TODO
-- Deploy it externally (potentially need a server with a public IP to do so).
+- Have this bot be hosted externally (potentially need a server with a public IP to do so).